shakes76/PatternAnalysis-2024/recognition/GFNet_s4784738/README.md

 '''
 python train.py
 '''
-This will also run one epoch of inference on all images in the /test/ folder.
+This will also save both the model and plots of the training and validation, as well as run one epoch of inference on all images in the /test/ folder.
 Model parameters and image sources can be changed as desired in utils.py.

 ### Predicting the Classification of an Image
-You can run inference on an image by running
+You can run inference on a single image by running
 '''
 python predict.py
 '''
-You can change the default image in utils.py.
+By default, a random image will be chosen from the /test/ folder.
+You can set a specific image to be tested in utils.py.

 ## Plots
+These plots were obtained by running training for 40 epochs with the default hyperparameters.
 ![Training Accuracy](./assets/training_accuracy.png)
 Training Accuracy of the Model